-Text-to-Speech: listen to any text
+Text-to-speech app: listen to any text

 Paste any text and hear it in a natural voice.
 The whole thing runs in your browser, so nothing you paste ever leaves your device.